-Jannie Borst is professor in Immunology (specifically cellular and molecular immunology) at Leiden University and head of the department Immunohematology and Blood transfusion at Leiden University Medical Center.
+Jannie Borst is professor in Immunology (specifically cellular and molecular immunology) at Leiden University and head of the department Immunology at Leiden University Medical Center.
 She is also professor of Experimental Oncology at the University of Amsterdam, member of the Oncode Institute, member of EMBO, recipient of the Van Loghem career award of the Dutch society for Immunology, multiple ZonMW Top grants and a Constantijn & Christaan Huygensfellowship of NWO.

 The professorship aims to foster teaching, basic and translational research and the clinical application thereof in the field of Immunology.
 The immune system has evolved to protect us against infectious disease and can be deliberately activated to act against cancer.
 When overactive or derailed, it can be the cause of autoimmune disease and chronic inflammation.
 It can also be an impediment in organ or tissue transplantation or successful pregnancy.
 All these aspects of immune function have common cellular and molecular grounds that are the subject of investigation, with the aim to improve diagnostics and treatment of immune-related diseases, including immunodeficiencies and cancer.